deity-io/falcon-platform-docs/docs/platform/client/technical.md

 sidebar_label: Technical Information
 ---

-Falcon Client is the frontend for your Falcon Platform App.
+DEITY PWA Frontend is the frontend for your DEITY Platform App.

-It's built using ReactJS and connects Falcon Server via GraphQl.
+It's built using ReactJS and connects DEITY Middleware via GraphQl.

 ## Core Technologies